huanwuji/teleporter/README.md

-# teleporter
-For multiple akka-stream managerment.
+##About
-The idea from camel and spring integration.
+The idea from camel and spring integration,  and I will use akka-streaming, reactive-streams-jvm Every stream has source, flow, sink. source sink is elso the publisher and subscribe.
-Add transaction,fault tolerance, influxdb metrics, config mangement steam defined.
-Used for data transfer,push,poll.
-Support kafka,jdbc,mongo.
-teleporter-web is an angular2 and akka-http web managerment.

-##defined
-task -> streams -> stream{graph(source,sink,flow)}
+So I will make every thing like this. **simple,flexibility and powerful**.